 Since you only need 2 oz of imitation crab meat for this recipe (2 leg-style crab sticks), I do not encourage you to open a whole can of lump crab meat or buy expensive sea crab.
 It’s not the stuff used in the American-Chinese fast food Restaurants so it won’t be the same taste either.

-How To Freeze Uncooked Crab Rangoons: Lay onto a single layer over a large tray or baking sheet.
+To Freeze Uncooked Crab Rangoons: Lay onto a single layer over a lined tray or baking sheet.
 Keep from touching.
 Flash freeze until solid.
 Transfer to a freezer bag and keep frozen for up to 6 months.
+This makes a great make-ahead option for the busy cook!

 To reheat leftovers: bake in a pre-heated 350°F oven for 7-8 minutes until crisp.